gilliorem/philosophers/README.md

 }
 ```

-Now that we have a program running with multiple threads, it's time to check if those philo deserve to live
+Now that we have a multi-threaded-program running, it's time to check if those philos deserve to live
-and if not KILL HIM.
+and if not, KILL THEM.

 Finally, the fun part begins.

 In order to do so we are going to use a Monitor, that will just keep track of time.
 So we will get the starting time of simulation (and at this time, we start a stopwatch).

-And from this point onwards, every x milliseconds we are going to get the time since we start and check
+And from this point onwards, every x milliseconds we are going to get the time since we start *to eat* and check
-if someone should be dead by now, and if it is the case. kill someone and stop the simulation.
+if someone should be dead by now, and if it is the case, murder him and stop the simulation.

 (same idea if we use the last argument `number_each_philosophers_must_eat`) but this time we keep track of their meals.